 - Increased water body retention

-- Notable increase in insulin resistance and if abuse is extensive, total insulin rejection
+- A notable increase in insulin resistance and if abuse is extensive, total insulin rejection

 - HGH Gut